 Siberian Husky Dog Breed Information.
 Finding a Siberian Husky Whether you want to go with a breeder or get your dog from a shelter or rescue, here are some things to keep in mind.

-Choosing a Siberian Husky Breeder.
+The Siberian Husky Club of America is a good place to start your search for a responsible breeder.
+Avoid breeders who seem interested only in how quickly they can unload a puppy on you and whether your credit card will go through.
+1. 2.
 The Modern Sled Dog.
 The original sled dogs were chosen for their size, brute strength and stamina, but modern sled dogs are generally mixed-breed (‘Alaskan’) huskies who have been bred for generations for their endurance, strength, speed, tough feet, good attitude and appetites, and most importantly their desire to pull in harness and their abilities to run well within a team.

 I use the term sled dog to describe any dog that pulls in harness for any application and racing sled dogs to describe any dog bred specifically for speed and endurance, used to compete in sled dog races.
-Sleddog Traits that Matter.
+This terminology may or may not be shared by other mushers.
+Most people I have been around simply refer to sled dogs as sled dogs and then later in the conversation it becomes more specific about types, bloodlines and usage.
+The Alaskan Husky My descriptions and analysis of the history of the Alaskan Husky probably differs from many articles of late.
+Notes: Sleddog Traits that Matter.
 SLEDDOG BREEDING, it seems, is widely supposed to be so simple as hardly to be worth discussing.